What is the purpose of this document?

 - Request the transfer of your personal information to another party.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the People Operations Team in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please email us at email@example.com.

 Right to withdraw consent

-If you agree to allow us to retain your personal data on file on the basis that a further opportunity may arise in future, and we may consider you for that, you have the right to withdraw your consent for processing for that purpose at any time.
-To withdraw your consent, please contact the People Operations Team.
-Once we have received notification that you have withdrawn your consent, we will no longer hold your personal data on file and subject to any legal requirements, we will dispose of your personal data securely.
+Where you have applied for a job at iTech, if you agree to allow us to retain your personal data on file on the basis that a further opportunity may arise in future, and we may consider you for that, you have the right to withdraw your consent for processing for that purpose at any time.
+To withdraw your consent, please contact firstname.lastname@example.org.
+Once we have received notification that you have withdrawn your consent, we will no longer hold your personal data on file and subject to any legal requirements, we will securely delete your personal data.

 Data protection officer